-Visit the NYU Washington, DC Pinterest page for more photos of our residence halls!
+Visit the NYU Washington, DC Pinterest page for photos of the residence halls and to take a tour of the academic center!

 Six floors of the new Constance Milstein and Family Academic Center feature the Annette N. and Theodore M. Lerner Family Residential Hall.
 Each residential floor contains four-person suites, studio apartments, and a student lounge.
 All students who study away at NYU Washington, DC are required to live in NYU housing.